$t$-sails and sparse hereditary classes of unbounded tree-width: Introduction

 Thus, a hereditary graph class with an excluded minor or of bounded vertex degree has unbounded tree-width if and only if it contains arbitrarily large subdivisions of a wall or the line graph of a subdivision of a wall.

-It has long been known that the following basic objects are obstructions to bounded tree-width: for arbitrarily large $t$, $(1)$ a subdivision of the complete graph $K_t$, $(2)$ a subdivision of the complete bipartite graph $K_{t,t}$, $(3)$ a subdivision of the $(t \times t)$-wall and $(4)$ a line graph of a subdivision of the $(t \times t)$-wall.
+It has long been known that the following \emph{$t$-basic obstructions} are obstructions to bounded tree-width: for arbitrarily large $t$, $(1)$ the complete graph $K_t$, $(2)$ the complete bipartite graph $K_{t,t}$, $(3)$ a subdivision of the $(t \times t)$-wall and $(4)$ the line graph of a subdivision of the $(t \times t)$-wall.
 It is tempting to conclude that these four objects are the only obstructions to bounded tree-width in sparse hereditary classes.
-However, counterexamples have been found by Sintiari and Trotignon \cite{sintiari:ttf-free:}, Davies \cite{davies:oberwolfach2022:} and Bonamy, Bonnet, D\'{e}pr\'{e}s, Esperet Geniet, Hilaire, Thomass\'{e} and Wesolek \cite{Bonamy:sparse_graphs_log_treewidth:}.
+However, counterexamples have recently been found by Sintiari and Trotignon \cite{sintiari:ttf-free:}, Davies \cite{davies:oberwolfach2022:} and Bonamy, Bonnet, D\'{e}pr\'{e}s, Esperet, Geniet, Hilaire, Thomass\'{e} and Wesolek \cite{Bonamy:sparse_graphs_log_treewidth:}.
+Tree-width in hereditary graph classes is currently a very active area of research.
+In particular, Abrishami, Alecu, Chudnovsky, Dibek, Hajebi, Rz\c{a}\.{z}ewski, Spirkl and Vu\v{s}kovi\'{c} have contributed to a series of papers on the topic of induced subgraphs and tree decompositions, e.g. \cite{abrishami:induced_subgraphs_VIII:,abrishami:induced_subgraphs_VII:}.

-We will say a hereditary graph class is \emph{$KKW$-free} if there exists a $t \in \mathbb{N}$ such that the class does not contain a subdivision of the complete graph $K_t$, a subdivision of the complete bipartite graph $K_{t,t}$, a subdivision of the $(t\times t)$-wall or a line graph of a subdivision of the $(t\times t)$-wall.
+A hereditary graph class is \emph{$KKW$-free} if there exists $t \in \mathbb{N}$ such that the class does not contain the complete graph $K_t$, the complete bipartite graph $K_{t,t}$, a subdivision of the $(t\times t)$-wall or the line graph of a subdivision of the $(t\times t)$-wall.
+Our interest is in $KKW$-free classes that nevertheless have unbounded tree-width.

-This is currently a very active area of research.
-In particular, Abrishami, Alecu, Chudnovsky, Hajebi and Spirkl have written a series of papers on the topic of induced subgraphs and tree decompositions, e.g. \cite{abrishami:induced_subgraphs_VII:} \cite{abrishami:induced_subgraphs_VIII:}, and Hickingbotham, Illingworth, Mohar and Wood have examined unavoidable induced subgraphs of circle graphs with large tree-width \cite{hickingbotham:treewidth_circlegraphs:}.
+The least number of forests that can cover the edges of a graph is called its \emph{arboricity}.
+A graph with arboricity bounded by $k \in \mathbb{N}$ is called \emph{$k$-uniformly sparse} or just \emph{sparse}.
+A graph class is $k$-uniformly sparse if it does not contain a graph of arboricity greater than $k$.
+Uniformly sparse graph classes are a larger family than either excluded minor or bounded degree classes.

-$k$-uniformly sparse graph classes (in which the edges of any graph can be covered by at most $k$ forests) are a larger family than either excluded minor or bounded degree classes.
-Given that walls are 'path-path' graphs of arboricity two, i.e. consisting of two forests of paths, it seems natural to seek further obstructions to bounded tree-width in another family of classes of arboricity two, namely path-star classes.
+Using Ramsey theory \cite[Proposition $9.4.1$]{diestel:graph-theory5:} we know that for every $r \in \mathbb{N}$ there is an $n \in \mathbb{N}$ such that every connected graph of order at least $n$ contains a clique, a star or a path of order $r$ as an induced subgraph.
+Thus, large trees contain long induced paths or big induced stars, and this suggests that 'path-path' (two forests of paths), 'path-star'(a forest of paths and a forest of stars) and 'star-star' (two forests of stars) are the three natural structures to look for in graph classes of arboricity two.
+Given that walls are 'path-path' graphs we seek further obstructions to bounded tree-width in another family of classes of arboricity two, namely 'path-star' classes.